Abdurrahim Boynukalın: Solution-Peace Process

 He wrote and supported articles contributing to the Solution-Peace Process within the framework of general human rights.
 These articles received negative reactions from ultra-nationalists people.

 Deputy Minister of Ministry of Youth and Sports

 He became Deputy Minister of Ministry of Youth and Sports on 18 December 2015.
 He carried out important projects to encourage disabled athletes to sports during the period of Deputy Ministry of Youth and Sports.
-He focused on the importance of representation of Turkish Down syndromed and autistic athletes in Paralympics.
+He focused on the importance of representation of Turkish Down syndrome and autistic athletes in Paralympics.

 Political career

 Justice and Development Party

 Boynukalın was appointed as the President of the Justice and Development Party Youth Wing in September 2014, formally taking over from the previous President Zafer Çubukcu on 12 October 2014 after he was appointed as an advisor to the Prime Minister of Turkey.
 Boynukalın became an AKP parliamentary candidate from Istanbul's 3rd electoral district and was elected at the June 2015 general election.